mimminou/PDBASER/README.md

 # Usage

-Very straightforward, all you have to do is put this script in the folder containing the PDBs that need to be treated, then follow instructions for each iteration.
+Very straightforward, all you have to do is put this script in the folder containing the PDBs that need to be treated, run it from command line / terminal then follow instructions for each iteration.

 For now there exists only 3 commands :